cs374/profs/README.md

 | Person | contact information, t-shirt size, lunch preference, type (e.g., student, faculty, other), role (e.g. leader, co-leader, mentor, assistant, volunteer), etc. |
 | Room | location, size, capacity, equipment (e.g., computers, projectors, sink), etc. |

-madiSTEM has run for many years, and we have a lot of historial workshop data.
+madiSTEM has run for many years, and we have a lot of historical workshop data.
 One aspect that we might explore for this project involves loading previous workshop descriptions into a library that current workshop leaders may use as a starting point for their workshops.
 We can also incorporate student feedback about the workshops to track participant interest over time and make recommendations to the conference organizers.
 The system can help visualize this data and allow users to search for previous and current workshops by keyword or topic.

 # Primary System Users